LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 ## Abstract

-This LIP introduces a token module to be used in the Lisk ecosystem for minting, burning, and transferring tokens.
+This LIP introduces a Token module to be used in the Lisk ecosystem for minting, burning, and transferring tokens.
 This module allows any chain in the ecosystem to handle and transfer tokens in a coherent, secure, and controlled manner.
 In this LIP, the tokens handled are fungible.